yenbuilds/my-operating-principles/README.md

-1. **Competence before compliance.**
+## 1. **Competence before compliance.**

-   Don’t follow rules blindly.
-   Understand the system first.
+Rules are not substitutes for understanding.
+Follow nothing blindly.
+Comprehension creates robustness;
-   Rules without comprehension produce fragility;
+obedience without comprehension creates fragility.
-   comprehension makes rules optional.
+Once you understand the system, rules become optional tools—not constraints.

-2. **Thinking before ritual.**
+## 2. **Thinking before ritual.**

-   Rituals are shortcuts, not foundations.
+Rituals are conveniences, not foundations.
-   Performing a sequence correctly means nothing
-   if the underlying logic is misunderstood.
+Executing a sequence flawlessly means nothing if the underlying mechanism is unclear.
-   Master the principles, then ritual becomes flexible.
+Master the principles first; the ritual then becomes adaptable rather than restrictive.

-3. **Why before how.**
+## 3. **Why before how.**

-   Technique without purpose is wasted motion.
+Technique without intent is wasted motion.
-   Start with intent, meaning, and the causal chain.
+Begin with the purpose, the causal chain, the reason a thing matters.
-   A well-understood “why” makes the “how” trivial.
+Once the “why” is grasped, the “how” becomes either obvious or irrelevant.

-4. **Mental frameworks before checklists.**
+## 4. **Frameworks before checklists.**

-   Checklists prevent error;
-   frameworks create insight.
+Checklists prevent mistakes; frameworks generate insight.
-   A checklist is useful only when the model behind it is solid.
+A checklist is only as strong as the model behind it.
-   Build the model first.
+Build the model first—the list will write itself.

-5. **Breadth before depth.**
+## 5. **Breadth before depth.**
 Depth without breadth becomes dogma.
 Breadth without depth becomes noise.
-   Explore widely, then converge narrowly.
+Survey widely, then dive selectively.
-   The synthesis is the point.

-If consistently facing friction or frustration, it may be time to re-examine mental models in use, and determine what is missing or not working well.

-when something repeatedly breaks you probably have a structural problem.
-Address it rationally and fix it at with minimal delay. eg if broken markdowm consistently produced by the LLM don't get flustered, develop a solution now.
+Synthesis—not extremity—is the real objective.

+---

+## **Structural Diagnostics: When Things Keep Breaking**
+Persistent friction is not a personal failing—it is a signal of structural weakness in the system being used.
+When something repeatedly fails, you don’t need more effort, emotion, or frustration.
+You need a structural fix.

+Address it rationally and immediately.

+**Example:**
+If an LLM keeps producing broken markdown, don’t get flustered.
+Build a prompt wrapper, a formatting guard, or a validation step now.
+Small structural repairs prevent exponential future waste.